EP position and how to estimate a dead reckoning position in nautical navigation and a boat log book and dr position.

 The helmsman will be unable to steer a direct course if the destination is upwind so the course achieved is logged along with the time, new heading every time the boat tacks.

-A Dead Reckoning navigation position (DR) is plotted on the chart by drawing the course steered from the last known position and measuring off the distance sailed.
+A Dead Reckoning DR position, when navigating, is plotted on the chart by drawing the course that has been steered from the last known position and measuring off the distance sailed.

 If there is no tidal stream or current, this is the yacht's position at that time.

-Plotting Estimated Position requires applying the effects of any tidal stream to the DR position.
+Plotting Estimated Position EP when navigating, requires applying the effects of any tidal stream or current to the Dead Reckoning DR position.

-Once the first estimated position has been plotted and possible errors have been taken into account, use it to plot subsequent EPs.
-Plot the water track since the last EP then measure the distance sailed before plotting tidal set and drift.
+Once the first estimated position has been plotted and possible errors have been taken into account, use it to plot subsequent EP positions.
+Plot the water track since the last EP position then measure the distance sailed before plotting tidal set and drift.